 - Repairs.
-When it comes to things like changing A/C filters, caulking and other simple maintenance and repairs, do it yourself.
+When it comes to things like changing air conditioner and furnace filters, caulking and other simple maintenance and repairs, do it yourself.

 For this category, the USDA included day care, baby-sitting and school costs, including books and supplies.
-As with other categories, the higher the income, the more parents spent.
-But get this: Half the households questioned reported no expenses at all.
+As with other categories, the higher their income, the more parents spent.

 This includes food and nonalcoholic beverages purchased at grocery, convenience and specialty stores, dining out and school meals.

 How do you save?
-We count the ways in articles like “30 Tips to Save on Food,” but here are some quick ideas:
+We count the ways in articles like “The 27 Absolute Best Ways to Save on Food,” but here are some quick ideas:

 - Stop paying for names.
 Generics can reduce prices by 30 percent or more.
-(See “7 Things You Should Always Buy Generic.”)
+(See “20 Products You Should Always Buy Generic.”)

 - Bulk up.
 If you know you’ll use all of it, buy it in bulk.
 Can’t begin to use it all?
 That’s what friends and freezers are for.

 - Price match.
 Some retailers will price match any store’s weekly ad.
 See if yours does.
-This not only saves on food, but driving from store to store.
+This not only saves on food, but on the cost of driving from store to store.